 Part of ensuring a shared commitment to ethical conduct means knowing the third parties we are retaining and due diligence checks must have been carried out on all third parties before they are retained.
-This should include a risk assessment of factors including the country in which the business is to be conducted, the third parties potential business partners and the nature of the proposed project or transaction.
-If you are interested in retaining a third party on Brady's behalf, you must also be sure that the contract includes appropriate language regarding anti-corruption compliance.
-We must always enter into written contracts with all third parties representing Brady.
+This should include a risk assessment of factors including the country in which the business is to be conducted, the third party's potential business partners and the nature of the proposed project or transaction.
+If you are interested in retaining a third party on Brady's behalf, you must also be sure that the contract includes appropriate language regarding anti-corruption compliance, and you can contact Brady's legal department for assistance.

-• You must immediately inform Brady's General Counsel, or your manager, of any situations in which red flags arise, or actual or suspected misconduct occurs.
+You must immediately inform Brady's General Counsel, or your manager, of any situations in which red flags arise, or actual or suspected misconduct occurs.
 Common "red flags" for anticorruption issues include the following: